 - Go to the top of the Document (Ctrl+Home), and

 place the insertion point where you want the TOC to appear.

 - Un-Check “Styles” and check “þ Table Entry Fields”

 - At this point, if you move a section, you must update the fields

 Update Fields (F9),

-or Right click, Update fields, Entire Table
+or on the TOC: Right-click, Update fields, Entire Table